-Exposure in securitisation and RWA density by region group 1 banks, defined as having Tier 1 capital of more than €3 billion and a balanced dataset (i.e. that the sample of banks is kept constant over time).
+Exposure in securitisation and risk weighted asset (RWA) density by region for so-called Group 1 banks, defined as having Tier 1 capital of more than €3 billion and a balanced dataset (i.e. that the sample of banks is kept constant over time).
 1 Calculated as the RWA of the securitisation exposure divided by the total securitisation exposure.
-2 This mostly reflects AU, CN, and JP as the larger other markets.

-Sources: BCBS, FSB calculations.
+2 This mostly reflects banks in AU, CN, and JP as the larger markets.
+Sources: BCBS Basel III monitoring exercise; FSB calculations.